Create components and use them to deploy artifacts to Deployment Automation.

 Inherit Cleanup Settings

-(Optional) This option determines how many component versions Deployment Automation keeps in CodeStation and for how long.
+(Optional) This option determines how many component versions can keep their contents in CodeStation and for how long.

 By default, the component inherits version cleanup configuration from the system settings specified in Administration > System > System Settings.

-To change the default cleanup settings, clear this option and provide the following details:
+To change the default settings, clear this option and set the following parameters:

 Days to keep versions.
-Specify for how long, in days, to keep versions.
+Specify for how long, in days, to keep the contents of component versions.
 Default: -1, keep indefinitely.

 Number of versions to keep.
-Specify how many versions to keep.
+Specify for how many versions to keep the contents.
 Default: -1, keep all versions.

 Run process after creating a new version Available only when editing a component: (Optional) Select this option to automatically run an application process when a new version is created.
 Then select the process to run and the environment to use.